MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/system-requirements-small-23h2.md

 [!INCLUDE [applies-to](../../hci/includes/hci-applies-to-23h2.md)]

 This article describes the requirements for machines, storage, and networking for building solutions of Azure Local that use the Small Form Factor hardware.
-If you purchase small class hardware from the [Azure Local Catalog](https://aka.ms/AzureStackHCICatalog), ensure that these requirements are met before you deploy the Azure Local solutions.
+If you purchase class *small* hardware from the [Azure Local Catalog](https://aka.ms/AzureStackHCICatalog), ensure that these requirements are met before you deploy the Azure Local solutions.

 [!INCLUDE [important](../../hci/includes/hci-preview.md)]